Willi Castro Player Props: Twins vs. Red Sox

-Willi Castro -- batting .243 with two doubles, a home run, a walk and three RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Kutter Crawford on the hill, on June 20 at 7:40 PM ET.
+The Minnesota Twins, including Willi Castro (.257 slugging percentage in past 10 games, including zero home run), take on starter Justin Garza and the Boston Red Sox at Target Field, Thursday at 1:10 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Red Sox.
+In his most recent game he had a hitless performance (0-for-2) against the Red Sox.

 Willi Castro Game Info & Props vs. the Red Sox